bulka4/azure_terraform/readme.md

 In order to connect we need to use the following command:
 >ssh username@ip_address

-In order to get the username and ip_address values we need to use the Terraform outputs called 'vm_username' and 'public_ip_address'.

-They will be printed in the terminal at the end of executing the 'terraform apply' command but we can also access them by using the command 'terraform output -raw output_name'.
+In order to get the ip_address values we need to use the Terraform output called 'public_ip_address'.
+It will be printed in the terminal at the end of executing the 'terraform apply' command but we can also access it by using the command 'terraform output -raw output_name'.

+The username value is the same as the one defined in the terraform.tfvars file.

+# Service Principal app ID and password
+When creating an ACR and Service Principal using the 'create_acr' module, the Service Principal app ID and password are assigned to Terraform outputs sp_id and sp_password respectively.
+We can access them by using the command 'terraform output -raw output_name'.

 # Useful links and materials
 In order to learn more about tools used in this project we can use the following links: